mathworks/advanced-ci-configuration-examples/README.md

 Here's how to quickly get this repository running on a CI system:
 1. Fork the repository to your own GitHub account.
-2. Go to one of the supported CI platforms and install the available MATLAB CI plugin (GitHub Actions does not require this step).
+2. Go to one of the supported CI platforms and install the available CI integration for MATLAB.
+(GitHub Actions does not require this step.)
 3. Create a new CI job using your forked repository.
 To ensure your configuration file is recognized by the CI platform, you need to specify which file to use based on the workflow you intend to run.
 4. Enjoy using MATLAB with CI!